Levy-Ting/Remote-Control_Snow-Clearing_Rover---Capstone/README.md

 Code :

-Car-Main - Code for the LM476RE Developement board acting as the brain of the rover
+- Car-Main - C++ - Code for the LM476RE Developement board acting as the brain of the rover
-Car-Wifi - Code for the wifi receiver of the rover that relays commands
+- Car-Wifi - C++ - Code for the wifi receiver of the rover that relays commands
-Car-Camera - Code for the front-mounted ESP32CAM video camera
+- Car-Camera - C++ - Code for the front-mounted ESP32CAM video camera
-Web-Client -
+- Web-Client - C# ASP.NET - Code for the ASP.NET web client used to control the rover
+- Web-Server - C# ASP.NET - Code for the ASP.NET web API server that is used to relay commands between the client and rover wifi module

 ## Hardware Design
 ![image](https://user-images.githubusercontent.com/51100940/147695228-0498e393-053f-41f0-a1f4-a8b47fa6f43a.png)